erSubhashThapa/100daysofcode/r1-log.md

   3. [async / await in JavaScript - What, Why and How - Fun Fun Function ](https://www.youtube.com/watch?v=568g8hxJJp4)

-  Below are my notes on the video and definitions I had to look up.
+  Below are my notes on the *second video* and definitions I had to look up.
 I recommend watching the video and not relying on my notes, as these notes do not explain everything about promises.
 The notes are complementary definitions as well as concepts I felt like I needed to write down for my own understanding.

+  ## Promises Video Notes

   **Composable:** "A composable function should have 1 input argument and 1 output value." *[hackernoon](https://hackernoon.com/javascript-functional-composition-for-every-day-use-22421ef65a10)*

   >*Function composition is a mathematical concept that allows you to combine two or more functions into a new function.*